First Progress Platinum Prestige Mastercard® Secured Credit Card: Low APR, high annual fee

 You don’t need a credit history or a minimum credit score to apply.
 However, approval is not guaranteed upon application.

-What do customers say about the First Progress Platinum Prestige Mastercard® Secured Credit Card?
+First Progress Platinum Prestige Mastercard® Secured Credit Card reviews and complaints

 Satisfied customers claim the card has managed to help them build their credit score considerably in a few months time.
 Those who aren’t satisfied complain about poor customer service and hidden fees.
 To avoid this, make sure you read your card’s agreement.